6A Skills: Screening tests for HIV

 D. The interpretation of the HIV rapid test

-The test is a specific test for HIV and will become positive when there are antibodies against HIV (the virus that cause AIDS) in the blood.
+The new rapid test is a specific test for both HIV antigen (HIV protein or p24 antigen) and HIV antibodies.
+Therefore it is more sensitive than older tests as it will become positive when there are either HIV antigen or HIV antibodies in the blood.

-- A positive test indicates that a person has antibodies against HIV.
+- A positive test indicates that a person has either HIV antigen or HIV antibodies.
 Therefore the person is infected with HIV.

-- A negative test indicates that a person does not have antibodies against HIV.
-Therefore the person is not infected with HIV, unless infected very recently and the HIV antibodies have not appeared yet.
+- A negative test indicates that a person does not have HIV antigen or antibodies against HIV.
+Therefore the person is not infected with HIV, unless infected very recently and the HIV antigen and antibodies have not appeared yet.